 1. Asset Depreciation

 Asset Depreciation is equal to ‘accumulated infrastructure depreciation expenses’ divided by ‘total depreciable assets.’
 This ratio indicates the infrastructure condition of the water system by comparing the amount of assets depreciated to the total amount of assets that can be depreciated.
 In other words, the asset depreciation ratio indicates the remaining life expectancy of the utility plant.
 The higher this number is, the older the utility plant and the more need there is for capital investment.
+These higher ratios indicate water system infrastructure that are more likely to need updates.
 For this indicator, we were able to gather data on 159 small water systems.
+The average ratio was 0.52.
+The smallest ratio was 0 and the largest was 1.62.

 We identify two potential thresholds for Asset Depreciation: